uvarc/rc-learning/content/notes/git-intro/index.md

 **1. Learn Git Branching**

 Git branching is an important and sometimes difficult concept to learn.
-A group of developers have created a very helpful tool for exploring how branches behave.
+A group of developers has created a very helpful tool for exploring how branches behave.

 Go through the **Learn Git Branching** exercises: